Simulations of the dynamics of magnetised jets and cosmic rays in galaxy clusters: Methods and simulation models

 Physically, the jet fluid is magnetically unconnected to the ICM.
 In order to study the evolution of the diffusing CR distribution accurately, the jet launching region needs to be magnetically isolated to prevent spurious diffusion at the resolution limit along field lines that connect the jet launch region to the exterior ICM.
 Many individual injection events are present in our simulation, which require accurate magnetic isolation before each individual event.
 To this end, we project out the radial magnetic field components:

-where $\hat{\vecbf{r}}$ is the unit vector of the radial vector measured from the centre of our spherical jet launching region and $g(r)=1-\left| \cos\left(0.5\pi\left(x+\Delta x-1\right)/{\Delta x}\right)\right|$ for $1-\Delta x<x<1+\Delta x$, where $x=r/r_\textrm{jet}$, $\Delta x=0.25$, and $r_\mathrm{jet}$ is the radius of the jet launching region.
+where $\hat{\vecbf{r}}$ is the radial unit vector measured from the centre of our spherical jet launching region and $g(r)=1-\left| \cos\left(0.5\pi\left(x+\Delta x-1\right)/{\Delta x}\right)\right|$ for $1-\Delta x<x<1+\Delta x$, where $x=r/r_\textrm{jet}$, $\Delta x=0.25$, and $r_\mathrm{jet}$ is the radius of the jet launching region.
+Jets are launched from two regions on opposite sides of the centre.
 During the first injection event of a jet, the two bimodal jet regions are isotropically isolated, i.e., across the entire spherical surface (see equation~\ref{eq:magnetic_isolation_bubble}).
 At all subsequent injection events while the jet is active, only the bubble hemisphere closer to the SMBH is isolated in order to retain the velocity structure in the direction of motion of the jet.